NSS-Day-Cohort-76/Interview-Questions/Mock Interviews/Helen Chalmers, CBN.md

 ```
 What are the four pillars of OOP?

 What is the difference between a one-to-many and a many-to-many relationship?
+How do you handle a many-to-many relationship in Django?

 In SQL, What is the difference between INNER JOIN and OUTER JOIN?